h3/django-editlive/README.rst

 This way `editlive` stays non-intrusive as it doesn't alter the original input tag.

-This also means that you are not constrained to use the editlive template tag, you can create the `<editlive />` tag by hand and the JavaScript will hook it up.
+This also means that you are not constrained to use the editlive template tag, you can hardcode `<editlive />` tag in HTML and the JavaScript will hook it up.

 More to come